 The lines between presenter and audience are purposefully blurred and as we have worked to build the Edgeryders community, we will take the information and use it to build tangibly.
 The first two days will highlight the work of different projects and groups around the world.
 We look to meet new friends, share embraces with old ones, and learn together.
 On the third day, we will experiment together as we continue in the process of building new worlds that place our collective well-being at the forefront.

-For more information, program and speakers etc visit festival.edgeryders.eu
+For more information, tickets, program and speakers etc visit festival.edgeryders.eu

 This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no 688670.
 Learn more about the research project and meet the research team here.